haru0513/Retail-Data-Insights/README.md

 ## Business Task
 This project involves creating a fictional retail database, extracting and analyzing KPIs using SQL, and visualizing the data in Power BI.
 ## Why This Theme
 I chose the 'Retail Data Insights' theme because I currently work in the retail industry, and this project helped me connect data analysis with real-world marketing and sales scenarios from my own experience.
 This project allowed me to design a fictional retail database and apply SQL to extract and analyze key performance indicators (KPIs) such as monthly sales trends, popular products, and average revenue per customer.
-By visualizing these insights in Power BI, I was able to simulate real-world business reporting scenarios and strengthen my end-to-end data analysis skills.
+## Tools Used
+- SQL
 ## Database Design
 The structure uses four core tables to model fundamental retail workflows.
 1. customers